ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 # Streaming Applications: Optimized for Scaling and Latency

 Internet video streaming has become a global utility for billions of viewers, evolving by necessity into a highly optimized operational ecosystem.
 This ecosystem delivers live sports, entertainment, linear television, user-generated content (UGC), and breaking news to any Internet-connected device across heterogeneous networks, including high-bandwidth fixed lines, mobile, and Wi-Fi.
-Consequently, streaming dominates Internet traffic, accounting for an estimated 80–85% of global volume.
+Consequently, streaming dominates Internet traffic as documented in {{!RFC9317}}.

 These sessions require sustained, data-intensive throughput.
 For example, a single hour of high-definition (HD) video utilizes continuous flows of 0.5–8.0 Mbps (totaling approximately 0.2–3.6 GB), while 4K video demands 4.0–20.0 Mbps (totaling approximately 1.8–9.0 GB).